DFHack/dfhack/README.rst

 autonestbox
 ===========
 Assigns unpastured female egg-layers to nestbox zones.
 Requires that you create pen/pasture zones above nestboxes.
 If the pen is bigger than 1x1 the nestbox must be in the top left corner.
 Only 1 unit will be assigned per pen, regardless of the size.
 The age of the units is currently not checked, most birds grow up quite fast.
+Egglayers who are also grazers will be ignored, since confining them to a 1x1 pasture is not a good idea.
 When called without options autonestbox will instantly run once.

 Options:
 --------